SandFrog/CS312Project2/README.md

 4. Run the command `ssh-keygen`.
 Once it asks you for a name, enter `minecraft` the other entries can be left blank.
 5. Copy your AWS credentials into `~/.aws/credentials`

+## How to Provision Our EC2 Instance:
+Now that our computer is set up, we'll need to create our EC2 with Terraform and set up our Minecraft server with Ansible.

-6. Run the commands `terraform init` and `terraform apply` in order to provision our machine with AWS.
+1. Run the commands `terraform init` and `terraform apply` in order to provision our machine with AWS.
-7. The apply command should output the public IP of our new EC2 instance, we'll need to add that to our Ansible config, change the file with `sudo nano /etc/ansible/hosts`.
+2. The apply command should output the public IP of our new EC2 instance, we'll need to add that to our Ansible config, change the file with `sudo nano /etc/ansible/hosts`.
 Replace `YOURIPHERE` with the IP of the instance.
-8. Now we can use Ansible to set up our server with the command `ansible-playbook playbook.yml`.
+3. Now we can use Ansible to set up our server with the command `ansible-playbook playbook.yml`.
 This will take a minute!
-9. You should be set, enjoy your new Minecraft server!
+4. You should be set, enjoy your new Minecraft server!

 # Resources Used:
 - [Terraform tutorial](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/aws-build)